dealien/SCIENCE-Project-To-Do-List/GLOSSARY.md

 ## Tug

 The massive tug boat used in some CEO deliveries.
 It's the largest boat in the game.
 It doesn't really have a maximum capacity because there are no actual seats, but people don't fall off of it so you can stand pretty much anywhere.

+## Insurgent

+The large armored truck.
+There are two versions: the regular Insurgent and the Insurgent Pick-Up.
+The second version comes with a roof-mounted minigun.
+They are unlocked upon completion of the Humane Labs Raid.